nhsd-exeter/dos-integration/documentation/Onboarding.md

 ### Corporate Accounts

 - Give access to the NHSmail account which is the prerequisite to all the others
-- VDI to access corporate resources like ESR and Cherwell
 - Microsoft Teams - DoS, SF, PU, Tech Strategy
 - Slack - A2SI and Texas (`general` channel) workspaces
 - [JIRA](https://nhsd-jira.digital.nhs.uk/)